ElusiveMagpie45/2406101-2407262-2410698-2410510-2407844-2400903-ma2806-final-project/README.md

 INDIVIDUAL CONTRIBUTIONS

-AJ -  I have set up the repository and written the README, along with gathering the prior code of tile map and player movement from workshops to use as a foundation for our own.
+AJ -  I have set up and managed the repository, written the README, along with gathering the prior code of tile map and player movement from workshops to use as a foundation for our own, and aided in merging code to the main code.

-Ollie - I have reorganised and fixed the tile map code, in addition to suggesting the thematic and aesthetic inspiration for our project.
+Ollie - I have reorganised and fixed the tile map code, aided in consolidating code, in addition to suggesting the thematic and aesthetic inspiration for our project.

 Huseyin - I have implemented the code for the torch mechanic, lighting the area surrounding the player, using inspiration from a tutorial I found online for guidance.

-Cherry - I have coded the items that can be picked up, using inspiration I found online
+Cherry - I have coded the items that can be picked up, using inspiration I found online for the code, as well as inputting their positions across the map and designing their appearance.

 Amelia - I have drawn the sprites and texture design for the player and environment, using a pixel art aesthetic throughout the designs as an art style that serves as a thematic facade.